 {/* Props override defaults: danger=true overrides primary, lg still applies */} <Button danger>Danger Button</Button>

-{/* Explicitly disable default: primary=false, lg still applies */} <Button primary={false} secondary>Secondary Button</Button> </ThemeProvider> );}Configure defaults for layout components:
+{/* Explicitly disable default: primary=false, lg still applies */} <Button primary={false} secondary>Secondary Button</Button> </ThemeProvider> );}Layout Component Defaults

 import { ThemeProvider, Container, Section, Card, Stack, Text } from '@vaneui/ui';

-function LayoutDefaults() { return ( <ThemeProvider themeDefaults={{ container: { lg: true }, section: { secondary: true, rounded: true }, card: { primary: true, rounded: true }, stack: { gap: true } }}> <Container> <Section> <Card> <Stack> <Text>Content with layout defaults</Text> </Stack> </Card> </Section> </Container> </ThemeProvider> );}Update defaults based on user preferences or application state:
+function LayoutDefaults() { return ( <ThemeProvider themeDefaults={{ container: { lg: true }, section: { secondary: true, rounded: true }, card: { primary: true, rounded: true }, stack: { lg: true // larger gap than default } }}> <Container> <Section> <Card> <Stack> <Text>Content with layout defaults</Text> </Stack> </Card> </Section> </Container> </ThemeProvider> );}Dynamic Defaults

 import { useState } from 'react';import { ThemeProvider, Button } from '@vaneui/ui';